BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-11-03-HTB_Netmon.md

 ### Searching for Credentials

 I searched these configuration files for any credentials related to the default admin user, `prtgadmin`.
-While the â€œnewâ€ configuration files did not contain any useful information, I found a backup file that included a password for `prtgadmin`:
+While the €œnew€ configuration files did not contain any useful information, I found a backup file that included a password for `prtgadmin`:

 ![Found credentials]({{ '/assets/img/Netmon/image%205.png' | relative_url }})